ilally93/ilally93.github.io/_posts/2019-09-03-HW5-Reflections.md

     are/ were ready to be used in the healthcare field.
 The AI with asthma is still in the testing phase, which is good.
 It seems like the radiation machine was not tested correctly though.
 It is likely that since the previous models of the machines worked just fine, then testing may have been cut short.
+    These software weren't up to code on the resilience activities of recognition, resistances, recovery, and reinstatement.

       The article "Why Software Projects Fail, and the Traps You Can Avoid That Could Spell Disaster", lists insufficient testing as one of the problems.